jhlagado/firth/README.md

     - write a Z80 instruction to return from this subroutine
     - mark the word as not hidden

-The structure of the completed word looks like this:
+The structure of the defined word looks like this:

 | _header:_
 | :------------------